 - I can predict the webpage's appearance and how I will operate the content.

-- I can operate the webpage with something other than a keyword, like a pointer.
+- I can operate the webpage with something other than a keyboard, like a pointer.

 - I can avoid making any mistakes with my inputs, and correct any that I might make.